-GASD Governmental Accounting Standards Doard --
+Governmental Accounting Standards Board.

-- GASB Statements No. 25 and No. 27 These are the governmental accounting standards that set the accounting and financial reporting rules for public retirement systems and the employers that sponsor or contribute to them.
+GASB Statements No. 25 and No. 27

+These are the governmental accounting standards that set the accounting and financial reporting rules for public retirement systems and the employers that sponsor or contribute to them.
 Statement No. 27 sets the accounting and financial reporting rules for the employers that sponsor or contribute to public retirement systems, while Statement No. 25 sets the rules for the systems themselves.
 These statements remain in effect only for pension plans that are not administered as trusts or equivalent arrangements.
-Please refer to the definition of GASB Statements No. 67 and No. 68 below. - GASB Statement No. 50 The accounting standard governing a state or local governmental employer's accounting for pensions.
+Please refer to the definition of GASB Statements No. 67 and No. 68 below.

+GASB Statement No. 50

+The accounting standard governing a state or local governmental employer's accounting for pensions.
 This statement remains in effect only for pension plans that are not administered as trusts.
-Please refer to the definition of GASB Statements No. 67 and No. 68. - GASB Statements No. 67 and No. 68 Statements No. 67 and No. 68, issued in June 2012, replace the requirements of Statements No. 25, No. 27 and No. 50, respectively, for pension plans administered as trusts.
+Please refer to the definition of GASB Statements No. 67 and No. 68.

+GASB Statements No. 67 and No. 68

+Statements No. 67 and No. 68, issued in June 2012, replace the requirements of Statements No. 25, No. 27 and No. 50, respectively, for pension plans administered as trusts.
 Statement No. 68, effective for the fiscal year beginning July 1, 2014, sets the accounting and financial reporting rules for the employers that sponsor or contribute to public retirement systems, while Statement No. 67, effective for the fiscal year beginning July 1, 2013, sets the rules for the systems themselves.
-Accounting and financial reporting information prepared according to Statements No. 67 and No. 68 is provided in a separate report beginning with the June 30, 2014 actuarial valuation. - Normal Cost The annual cost assigned, under the Actuarial Cost Method, to the current plan year. - Projected Benefit FundingThe ratio of the sum of Actuarial Value of Assets and Expected Assets to the Actuarial Present Value of Projected Benefits. - Unfunded Actuarial AccruedThe difference between the Actuarial Accrued Liability and ActuarialLiabilityValue of Assets. - Valuation DateThe date as of which the Actuarial Present Value of Future Benefits are determined.
+Accounting and financial reporting information prepared according to Statements No. 67 and No. 68 is provided in a separate report beginning with the June 30, 2014 actuarial valuation.

+GASB Statement No. 82

+Statement No. 82, issued in March 2016, is an amendment to Statements No. 67, No. 68, and No. 73, and is intended to improve consistency in the application of the accounting statements.

+Normal Cost

+The annual cost assigned, under the Actuarial Cost Method, to the current plan year.

+Projected Benefit Funding Ratio

+The ratio of the sum of Actuarial Value of Assets and Expected Assets to the Actuarial Present Value of Projected Benefits.
+A Ratio less than 100% indicates that contributions are insufficient.

+Unfunded Actuarial Accrued Liability

+The difference between the Actuarial Accrued Liability and Actuarial Value of Assets.

+Valuation Date

+The date as of which the Actuarial Present Value of Future Benefits are determined.
 The benefits expected to be paid in the future are discounted to this date.